-Sometimes, we can all use an additional screen, or a second monitor to help us be more productive while working.
-For example, when you are researching a topic on one screen and writing on the other.
-Gaming on one and chatting on another.
+Sometimes, we can all use a second monitor to help us be more productive while working.
+For example, when you are researching a topic on one monitor and writing on the other.
+Gaming on one and chat on another.
 Most of us already own a computer and an iPhone but aren’t sure how to use our iPhones as a second monitor with our Windows or macOS.
 There are a few ways to achieve this.
-Here’s how to use iPhone as a second monitor while working on Windows PC or MacBook powered by macOS.
+Here’s how to use iPhone as a second monitor screen while working on Windows and MacBook.

 Table of Contents

 Some apps that we have covered here work wirelessly so you don’t really need anything apart from a stable internet connection, a Windows or Mac, and your iPhone.
 However, nothing beats the stability of a cable or wired connection and it doesn’t really cost that much.
 You will need a lightning to USB type C or A cable.
 You should already have one that you use for charging your iPhone.

 Windows users need to have the iTunes app installed and open for most apps listed here to work.